-- Receiving any final course grade lower than B-(80.00%) - 2.
+- 1. Receiving any final course grade lower than B-(80.00%) - 2.
 Accumulating a Semester GPA of less than 3.00 - 3.
-Maintaining a Cumulative GPA of less than 3.00 d.
+Maintaining a Cumulative GPA of less than 3.00 - Receiving a Professional Behavior Citation from Professional Behavior and Student Responsibilities Addendum - Receiving an Academic misconduct charge based on the institutional policy for RSC Academic Misconduct d.
 Additional Grounds for Dismissal